gmBlahaj/Worldbox-Rewind/README.md

 ```
 ### OR

-Use the Binaries provided in the Releases Tab, though SteamCMD is still required!
+Use the Binaries provided in the Releases Tab, though SteamCMD is still required (except on Windows)!

 ### OR